aaron-lebo/updn/README.md

 Transfers are represented in two forms, as an *Action* or *Transaction*.
 Every action internal to the site which represents some transfer of Bitcoin, like submissions, votes, and tips, creates an *Action*.
 Each deposit and withdrawal to and from the site (an external transfer) is represented as a *Transaction*, which ties pretty closely to actual an Bitcoin transaction.

 Note: tips, unlike stories or votes do not have a unique model.
-Instead, each tip is represented as an *Action* with the *is_anonymous* field set to *true* or *false*.
-Actions that are not tips simply have *is_anonymous* as *null*.
+Instead, each tip is represented as an *Action* with the *anonymous* field set to *true* or *false*.
+Actions that are not tips simply have *anonymous* as *nil*.
 This probably is not the best way to do this, but what the hell.

 Most of the magic happens in */config/initializers/bitcoin.rb*.
 When the server starts, a job is initialized and run every minute.
 This job has a few important tasks: